LappleApple/awesome-leading-and-managing/People-Ops-Perf-Reviews-and-Goal-setting.md

 ## People Ops, Performance Reviews and Goal-setting

-### People Operations/HR

-- [From HR to People Ops: When and Why To Start a People Team](https://open.buffer.com/people-team/) - by Courtney Seiter at Buffer.
-Covers when to start a People team, and what to consider: team size and/or growth rate, start before you need one, and your reasons.
-Four why's to start a team: to change the world, increase diversity, succeed, and allow your teammates to succeed.

-- [How HR Can Become Agile (and Why It Needs To)](https://hbr.org/2017/06/how-hr-can-become-agile-and-why-it-needs-to) - by Jeff Gothelf.
-Takeaway: "In an agile organization, HR needs to provide the same services it’s always provided — hiring, professional development, performance management — but in ways that are responsive to the ongoing changes in the culture and work style of the organization."

-- [What Is "People Operations" and Why Should You Care?](https://www.linkedin.com/pulse/20141016192150-30417852-what-is-people-operations-and-why-should-you-care/) - by Doug Devlin.
-Takeaway: "People Operations is based on the simple truth: to hold on to your talent, you have to understand and “take care” of your talent.
-Allowing employee choice based on analytics as opposed to emotional mandates is the cornerstone of People Operations. "

 ### Dev Leveling Guides—aka Engineering Ladders
 It’s hard to get these right.
 Just b/c they work for one org doesn’t mean they’ll work for yours.